saraozn/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

-* To ensure that your database remains neat, PropertyMatch will warn you when you try to add duplicate customers that have the same name.
+* To ensure that your database remains neat, PropertyMatch will warn you when you try to add duplicate customers that have the same phone number.
 </div>

 #### Adding a property: `addprop`

-Adds a property to your application.
+Adds a property and the respective contact details of the homeowner and information about the property to PropertyMatch's property address book.

 Format: `addprop n/NAME a/ADDRESS p/PHONE_NUMBER pr/PRICE [c/CHARACTERISTIC]…​`